What types of dogs does BluePath provide?

 What happens to the dogs that don’t make it as service dogs?

 Dogs that are not able to work as service dogs are offered back to the puppy raisers or long-term fosters at no charge.
-If these volunteers are unable to provide a forever home, the dog is offered for public adoption at a fee after the home is visited and the family approved to adopt.
-Follow-up health and behavior information will be required as a condition of the adoption contract.
-BluePath has no dogs available for public adoption at this time.
+If these volunteers are unable to provide a forever home, the dog may be considered for public adoption at a fee.
+Learn more.

 What makes BluePath special?